Government of Barbados

-The Government of Barbados (GoB), is a unitary parliamentary republic, where the President of Barbados represents as the head of state and the Prime Minister of Barbados represents as the head of government.
+The Government of Barbados (GoB) is a unitary parliamentary republic, where the president of Barbados is the head of state and the prime minister of Barbados is the head of government.

 Structure

 The country has a bicameral legislature and a political party system, based on universal adult suffrage and fair elections.
 The Senate has 21 members, appointed by the President, 12 on the advice of the Prime Minister, two on the advice of the Leader of the Opposition, and seven at the President's sole discretion.
 The House of Assembly has 30 members, all elected.
 Both houses debate all legislation.
 However, the House of Assembly may override Senate's rejection of money bills and other bills except bills amending the Constitution.

 Officers of each house (President and Deputy President of the Senate; Speaker, Deputy Speaker, and Chairman of Committees of the Assembly) are elected from the members of the respective houses.

 In keeping with the Westminster system of governance, Barbados has evolved into an independent parliamentary democracy, meaning that all political power rests with the Parliament under a non-political President as head of state.
 Executive authority is vested in the President, who normally acts only on the advice of the Prime Minister and Cabinet, who are collectively responsible to Parliament.
 Barbadian law is rooted in English common law, and the Constitution of Barbados implemented in 1966, is the supreme law of the land.

 Fundamental rights and freedoms of the individual are set out in the Constitution and are protected by a strict legal code.

 The Cabinet is headed by the Prime Minister, who must be an elected member of Parliament, and other ministers are appointed from either chamber by the President, as advised by the Prime Minister.

 The President appoints as Leader of the Opposition the member of House of Assembly who commands the support of the largest number of members of that House in opposition to the ruling party's government.

 The maximum duration of a Parliament is five years from the first sitting.
 There is a simultaneous dissolution of both Houses of Parliament by the President, acting on the advice of the Prime Minister.

 There is an established non-political civil service.
 Also, there are separate constitutional commissions for the Judicial and Legal Service, the Public Service, and the Police Service.